Maurice Saxby Creative Development Program

 Here are some snapshots from the program this year:

-Tracey Dembo, Shelley Knox Miller, Lucinda Gifford, Helen Jarvis The four mentees enjoying themselves at Books Illustrated checking out the shelves
+Tracey Dembo, Shelley Knoll Miller, Lucinda Gifford, Helen Jarvis The four mentees enjoying themselves at Books Illustrated checking out the shelves

 Lucie Towers, Katie Flannigan, Tracey Dembo.
 Lucinda Gifford and Rebecca Green Ann Haddon, Ann James and Judith Rossell